Hospitality Insurance

 Hospitality Worker

-• Commercial General Liability (CGL) Insurance: CGL covers third-party claims or lawsuits alleging bodily injury or property damage.
-For example, if a guest trips, falls, and is injured while on your premises, CGL is designed to pay for their medical expenses.
+• Commercial General Liability (CGL) Insurance: Protects your business against third-party bodily injury and property damage claims.Example: If a guest slips, falls, and is injured on your premises, general liability insurance may cover their medical costs, and your legal fees and settlements.

 • Your business’s location